-At 30 June 2015 11,080,000 options over unissued shares granted to directors, executives and consultants were outstanding.
-The options are granted pursuant to the Senior Executives and Officers Option Plan, details of which are set out in note 21.
+At 30 June 2016, 4,200,000 share options and 26,273,365 share performance rights granted to directors, executives and consultants were outstanding.
+The options and share performance rights are granted pursuant to the Senior Executives and Officers Option Plan, details of which are set out in note 19.